xwrx-io/meta-agent/README.md

 ### Meta Agent Architecture

-The meta agent uses a priority queue to manage tasks and delegates them to specialized expert agents.
+The meta agent uses a priority queue to manage tasks and delegates them to specialised expert agents.
 When expertise is needed that no current agent possesses, the meta agent can dynamically create new expert agents with appropriate system prompts.

 ```mermaid
 graph TD